granpino/Piandora/README.md

 # Piandora
-Raspberry pi GUI for pianobar, a wrapper for Pandora using a touchscreen.
+Raspberry pi GUI for pianobar, a client for Pandora using a touchscreen.